How Much Does a Destination Wedding Cost? 2026 Guide

 A destination wedding at an all-inclusive resort in Mexico, Jamaica, or the Dominican Republic typically costs the couple $5,000–$15,000 total — covering the wedding package, any upgrades, and their own travel and accommodations.
 Guests pay for their own rooms and flights separately.
 Many resorts offer a complimentary ceremony package ($0 in package fees) when your group meets a minimum number of room nights, making a destination wedding significantly more affordable than most couples expect.

-Jump to: Package tiers & prices · By destination · Guest costs · Hidden costs · Real examples · FAQ
+Jump to: Package tiers & prices · By destination · Guest costs · Hidden costs · Real examples · vs Traditional wedding · How to save · FAQ

 Couple reviewing destination wedding cost breakdown at an all-inclusive resort in Mexico